 Rooney, the store manager, said his bank informed him that the fake bills were the highest quality phonies they had ever seen.

-He suggested that other business operators pay extra close attention to the raised print at the four corners of the bills.
+other business operators pay extra close attention to the raised print at the four corners of the bills.
 Upon closer inspection, he said the bills have raised printing on the “one” but lacked raised printing on the two zeroes that followed that one.
 The raised printing on the “one” comes from the authentic one dollar bills that were altered to display $100 printing instead.

 The man with the pony tail and the tattoo was well-dressed and confident in his demeanor, Rooney said.